Atambek07/Atambek07/README .md

 ### 👨‍💻 About Me
 - 📍 From Razzakov, Batken, Kyrgyzstan 🇰🇬
 - 🔧 Focused on **backend development, clean architecture** and **socially impactful tech**
-- 📚 Learning full-stack development — backend-first with Python, Django, REST, PostgreSQL, Docker
+- 📚 Learning full-stack development — backend-first with Python, Django, REST, PostgreSQL, Docker, React, Vue, JavaScript
 - 🤖 Passionate about **AI in education**, **digital transformation**, and **smart city platforms**
 - 💡 Always seeking to improve and innovate with code

 ---

-### 🚀 My Projects
+### 🚀 Some My Projects

 🌐 **SmartRazzakov**
 A digital platform that connects citizens, data, and services for building a smarter, more inclusive city.